Steps we are taking to greatly reduce the likelihood that illness will be spread at our camp:

 Ample Space: Our camp programming is designed to maximize the use of our facilities.
 We have multiple programs that run at a time, allowing everyone to spread out and enjoy their activities in the wide open camp.

-Sanitization: Any shared tools or items will be sanitized between use.
-In addition, there will be increased hand washing/sanitization.
-We have multiple hand washing locations throughout the campground.
+Sanitization: We have multiple hand washing and sanitization locations throughout the campground.

-Increased Cleaning: Shared facilities, such as bathrooms, have an increased cleaning schedule, as well as a cleaning log.
-Areas, such as picnic tables, will be sanitized between group use.
+Increased Cleaning: Shared facilities, such as bathrooms, have an increased cleaning schedule.

 Local guidelines related to COVID-19 (M.D. of Bonnyville) will be followed during all of our camp programs.
 Camp program policies have and may continue to change based on the guidelines put forth by the county.